How do your belts differ to regular belts?

 Are Kiwa belts quick-release?

-Yes, our Kiwa belts are with a quick-release stainless roller buckle.
-The belts are designed so in an emergency if the tail end can be pulled causing the buckle pin to effetely come out and not re-enter another hole on it's own.
+Yes, Kiwa belts have a quick-release stainless roller buckle (one of the fastest release belts on the market) The belts are designed so in an emergency if the tail end can be pulled causing the buckle pin to effetely come out and not re-enter another hole on it's own.

 Can I get a smaller or larger size?